Adibvafa/CodonTransformer/README.md

 -----------------------------
 ATGGCTTTATGGATGCGTCTGCTGCCGCTGCTGGCGCTGCTGGCGCTGTGGGGCCCGGACCCGGCGGCGGCGTTTGTGAATCAGCACCTGTGCGGCAGCCACCTGGTGGAAGCGCTGTATCTGGTGTGCGGTGAGCGCGGCTTCTTCTACACGCCCAAAACCCGCCGCGAAGCGGAAGATCTGCAGGTGGGCCAGGTGGAGCTGGGCGGCTAA
 ```

+### Generating Multiple Variable Sequences

+Set `deterministic=False` to generate variable sequences.
+Control the variability using `temperature`:

+- `temperature`: (recommended between 0.2 and 0.8)
+  - Lower values (e.g., 0.2): More conservative predictions
+  - Higher values (e.g., 0.8): More diverse predictions

+Using very high temperatures might result in prediction of DNA sequences that do not translate to the exact input protein. <br>
+Generate multiple sequences by setting `num_sequences` to a value greater than 1.
 <br>

 **You can use the [inference template](https://github.com/Adibvafa/CodonTransformer/raw/main/src/CodonTransformer_inference_template.xlsx) for batch inference in [Google Colab](https://adibvafa.github.io/CodonTransformer/GoogleColab).**

 <br>

 ## Installation
 Install CodonTransformer via pip: